Kubernetes Image Baking

 Pre-pulled container images

-Pulled once at build time so a brand-new node can bootstrap without internet on first boot:
+Pulled once at build time so a fresh node can bootstrap without first-boot internet for these:

-To get the exact reference list for a given Kubernetes minor, run:
+For the exact reference list for a given Kubernetes minor version, run:

 kubeadm config images list --kubernetes-version v1.34.2